-Lasavia Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
+Lasavia Essences are the gift of vitality of plants, minerals, insects and birds delivered to you with the utmost care.
 The resolve of Lasavia is to deliver to you Elemental Healing through the introduction of an Essence into your being.
 We suggest you put a few drops in water, drink and take a moment to be inspired by the qualities of the Essence that you have chosen.

-It was made with friend and colleague Oraina Jones and, the diamond used, was supplied by another friend on Waiheke Island.
+It was made with friend and colleague Oraina Jones.
+The diamond used was supplied by a friend on Waiheke Island.
 The diamond was small bright and exceedingly hard.

-Waikoropupu springs is New Zealand’s largest freshwater spring, it gushes out an average of 14 cubic metres every second.
-The spring is also utterly clear.
-In 1993 scientists from the National Institute of Water and Atmospheric Research measured 63 metres of perfect horizontal visibility, the water is also uniformly cold at 11.7’ C.
+Waikoropupu Springs is New Zealand’s largest freshwater spring.
+It gushes out an average of 14 cubic metres every second.
+In 1993 scientists from the National Institute of Water and Atmospheric Research measured 63 metres of perfect horizontal visibility.
+The water is also uniformly cold at 11.7 degrees Celcius.

-In recent history gold miners cleared the forest to build races or sluicing alluvial gold, and a mining company worked the area until 1910.
+In recent history, gold miners cleared the forest to build races for sluicing alluvial gold, and a mining company worked the area until 1910.

-Part of this remedy brings to the surface the de-sacrilising of beauty through greed.
+Part of this remedy brings to the surface the de-sacralising of beauty through greed.
 The human relationship with both diamond and gold have this unsavoury history.
-Its also interesting to note the derevations of the word diamond come from the greek, some meanings are ‘I overpower’ and ‘I tame’ it also can mean unbreakable.
+It’s also interesting to note the derivations of the word diamond – they come from the Greek, some meanings are ‘I overpower’ and ‘I tame’.
+It also can mean ‘unbreakable’.

-The water at Waikoropupu comes up through a fault combined with an area of very thin cap allowing the pressurised system to burst up thus creating the springs.
+The water at Waikoropupu Springs comes up through a fault combined with an area of very thin cap allowing the pressurised system to burst up, thus creating the springs.

 Cleansing.
 Understanding there is no permanence in life.
 See clearly, listen attentively, celebrating natural beauty.
-Healing the imprint and damage that greed has does to land.
+Healing the imprint and damage that greed has done to land.

 Diamond is one of the remedies that can be used to clear human imprinting on land.
 Particularly in places where people have acted upon the land without any consideration that it may be an alive and responsive entity, rather they have seen it as something inert that they can take from.
 This projection on to land as being ‘dead’ enables people to take from it without having to see and be with the responsibility and consequences of their actions.

 The diamond works deep within the inner qualities of the spirit.
 It brings revelations about the level of your courage.
-It supports the spiritual traveller to stay connected to his or her inner gift despite circumstances and people who throw the traveller off course.
-I am reminded of the story of Peronik, who was the village simpleton, in the story he is the one who manages to find the holy grail when all the greatest knights failed.
+It supports the spiritual traveller to stay connected to his or her inner gift, despite circumstances and people who throw the traveller off course.
+I am reminded of the story of Peronnik, who was the village simpleton.
+In the story, he is the one who manages to find the holy grail when all the greatest knights failed.
 He simply stayed true to himself and his path.

-The nature of the transience of life and celebration of beauty is key to this essence.
-It is the beauty of our participation in the world itself and our perception of this world rather than feel the need to own or capture this.
+The nature of the transience of life and celebration of beauty is key to the Diamond essence.
+It is the beauty of our participation in the world itself and our perception of this world, rather than feeling the need to own or capture this.

 Use for clearing spaces and oneself of heavy suppressing energy.